emdnaia/OpenOCD/README.md

 ```
 #### Unbound for ODoH
 - We use Unbound for DNs, the config is at ` /var/unbound/etc/unbound.conf `
-- The config is as simple as this, uncomment the rest
+- The config is as simple as forwarding to the dnscrypt, uncomment the rest

 ```
 server: